iamkevinrhodes/goldbootstrap/README.md

 # Gold Bootstrap 3.3.5
 The latest version of Bootstrap based off the golden-ratio.
+A simple LESS/CSS style sheet is included that overrites some attributes of Bootstrap.
+The full version of Bootstrap is included (and untouched) with this package, including the CSS and JS files (i.e YOU DON'T NEED TO DOWNLOAD BOOTSTRAP AS WELL!)

 ## The Simple Setup (CSS)
 Include `goldbootstrap.css` in your project.
 That's all.
-The most recent version of Bootstrap is included.

 ```html
 // Core HTML